Thirty-First Army (Japan)

-The Japanese 31st Army (第31軍, Dai-sanjyū-ichi gun) was an army of the Imperial Japanese Army during World War II.
+The Japanese 31st Army (第31軍, Dai-sanjyū-ichi gun) was an infantry army corps of the Imperial Japanese Army (IJA) during World War II that specialized in coastal defence in the responsible areas and combat in tropical rainforest environments using combined arms.

 History

 The Japanese 31st Army was formed on February 18, 1944 under the Imperial General Headquarters as a garrison force to contest landings by Allied forces in the Japanese South Seas Mandate island-by-island, and to inflict such losses in a war of attrition that it would deter an American invasion of the Japanese home islands.
 The South Seas Mandate was divided into three sections (Northern Mariana Islands, southern Mariana Islands, and Truk).
 The 80,000 man Japanese 31st Army was initially headquartered on Truk.